triangulating-rhombus/pinpoint/_PRESS-RELEASE.md

 ## Heading ##
   > Name the product in a way the reader (i.e. your target customers) will understand.
+  Pinpoint

 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.
+  Location recommendations for people new to a city or anyone looking for where their niche groups hang out.

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.
+  Users can identify popular hang-out places for people with the same interests.
+The app provides a real-time map of where people are now and where they tend to congregate, and it provides predictions for where they're likely to be in the future.

 ## Problem ##
   > Describe the problem your product solves.
+  People don't always know where to find others who have the same interests, especially when they're new to a city.
+Even with Yelp reviews and other sites, it doesn't show real popularity in terms of where people actually go on a Saturday night.

 ## Solution ##
   > Describe how your product elegantly solves the problem.
+  Users can get real-time and predictive locations for where people with the same interests actually go.

 ## Quote from You ##
   > A quote from a spokesperson in your company.
+  "Get in the know"

 ## How to Get Started ##
   > Describe how easy it is to get started.
+  "Download the app, enter a few interests, and start finding the local hotspots"

 ## Customer Quote ##
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.
+  "When I moved to San Francisco, I knew nobody.
+But now, I get together with a group of buddies who all love juggling apples while riding unicycles, and I never would've found them without Pinpoint."

 ## Closing and Call to Action ##
   > Wrap it up and give pointers where the reader should go next.
+  Check out [our link] and download the mobile app today!